bioinformaticsdotca/Genomic_Med_2017/module5_lab.md

 * How many datasets are available?
 * Look for the gene *CD79A*, it's expressed in how many tissues?
 [Solution](https://github.com/bioinformaticsdotca/Genomic_Med_2017/blob/master/img/CD79A_gtex.jpeg)
 * How many isoforms are expressed?
-* Can you find a genetic variant that associated with CD79A expression levels?
+* Can you find a genetic variant that is associated with CD79A expression levels?
 * Can you find a gene that's diffentially expressed based on gender?
-Try XIST...
+Try a famous gene on the X chromsome...
 * What about a gene with the reverse pattern?

 ### Congrats, you're done!